cyew3/oneVPL-intel-gpu/api/documentation/mediasdkvp8-man.md

 `LoopFilterMbModeDelta` | Loop filter level delta for MB modes.
 `SegmentQPDelta` | QP delta for segment.
 `CoeffTypeQPDelta` | QP delta for coefficient type (YDC, Y2AC, Y2DC, UVAC, UVDC).
 `WriteIVFHeaders` | Set this option to ON, to enable insertion of IVF container headers into bitstream.
 This is tri-state option.
-See the `CodingOptionValue` enumerator for values of this option in the *SDK Developer Reference* for details
+See the `CodingOptionValue` enumerator for values of this option in the [*SDK API Reference Manual*](./mediasdk-man.md) for details
 `NumFramesForIVFHeader` | Specifies number of frames for IVF header when `WriteIVFHeaders` is ON.

 **Change History**